-As of December 31, 2022, Context Therapeutics Inc. (the "Company," "we," "our" and "us") maintained one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our common stock, par value \$0.001 per share (the "Common Stock").
+As of December 31, 2023, Context Therapeutics Inc. (the "Company," "we," "our" and "us") maintained one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our common stock, par value \$0.001 per share.

-The following is a description of the material terms of our Common Stock.
+The following is a description of the material terms of our common stock.
 The description is qualified in its entirety by reference to our Amended and Restated Certificate of Incorporation (our "certificate of incorporation"), our Amended and Restated Bylaws (our "bylaws") and the applicable provisions of the Delaware General Corporation Law, as amended (the "DGCL").
-Our certificate of incorporation and our bylaws are incorporated by reference as exhibits to the Annual Report on Form 10-K for the year ended December 31, 2022.
+Our certificate of incorporation and our bylaws are incorporated by reference as exhibits to the Annual Report on Form 10-K for the year ended December 31, 2023.